The search for alternating surgeries: Very slack changemaker lattices

 forms an obtuse superbase for the lattice $L_{n-1}$.
 The graph $G_{B''}$ is obtained by identifying the vertices $\bv^{(2)}$ and $\bm{w}$ in $G_B$.
 However notice that the vertex $\bv^{(2)}+\bm{w}\in B''$ satisfies $v_2^{(2)}+w_2=-2$.
 Since $L_{n-1}$ is slack, Lemma~\ref{lem:irreducible_bounds} implies that $\bv^{(2)}+\bm{w}$ cannot be irreducible in $L_{n-1}$.
 Thus Lemma~\ref{lem:irreducible} implies that $\bv^{(2)}+\bm{w}$ is a cut vertex in $G_{B''}$.
 This implies that $\{\bv^{(2)},\bm{w}\}$ is a cut set of $G_B$ and that $L_{n-1}$ is decomposable.

 Finally suppose that $B$ is a planar obtuse superbase.
-Since the vertices $\bv^{(2)}$ and $\bm{w}$ form a cut set in $G_B$, we see that the graph $G_{B'}$ obtained by adding an edge between $\bv^{(2)}$ and $\bm{w}$ also admits an embedding in the plane.
-That is $B'$ is also a planar obtuse superbase. \end{proof}
+This means that the graph $G_B$ can be embedded in the plane.
+Since $G_B$ is 2-connected and the vertices $\bv^{(2)}$ and $\bm{w}$ form a cut set in $G_B$, there is a simple closed curve encircling one of the connected components of $G_B\setminus\{\bv^{(2)}, \bm{w}\}$ in the plane whose intersection with $G_B$ consists of the vertices $\bv^{(2)}$ and $\bm{w}$.
+Thus by using an arc from this simple closed curve as an edge, one sees that the graph $G_{B'}$, which is obtained from $G_B$ by adding an edge between $\bv^{(2)}$ and $\bm{w}$, also admits an embedding in the plane.
+That is, $B'$ is also a planar obtuse superbase. \end{proof}